Augusta afternoon radio personality Austin Rhodes

 But lawyers don’t come cheap.
 And the one that Austin Rhodes is recommending, Robert Mullins, won’t likely work for peanuts.
 Mullins has a successful track record suing the city.
 In 2009 Mullins sued the city on behalf of the Association for Fair Government to force the city to release public records.
 That suit involved the release of public records over construction bids that the city’s procurement department kept stonewalling over.
 In the end, Mullins prevailed.

-Mullins won a settlement from the city on behalf of Thomson Wrecking Company for a sum in excess of $200,000 in July of 2011 over claims that the city’s procurement department violated a 2007 order regarding the Disadvantaged Business Enterprise Program.
+Mullins won a settlement from the city on behalf of Thompson Wrecking Company for a sum in excess of $200,000 in July of 2011 over claims that the city’s procurement department violated a 2007 order regarding the Disadvantaged Business Enterprise Program.

 The upper echelon of Augusta Today tell City Stink that they are taking a serious look at Robert Mullins and his track record.
 But first the group has to raise the money.
 Austin Rhodes quickly pledged $100 to the effort on the air yesterday.
 Then former Augusta Commissioner Andy Cheek called in and pledged $100 of his own.
 Members of Augusta Today are telling us that work is being done now to file the right paperwork so that they can form a legal fund and begin taking donations and start the process of retaining an attorney.